 The People's Bank of China (PBOC) injected more than 300 billion yuan into the interbank market in response to rising rates, but hinted that banks have work to do if they want to avoid a cash crunch.

 Worries about the banking system contributed to a 2 percent drop in Shanghai shares on Friday.

 The combination of Fed tapering and tighter China interest rates could weigh on emerging market currencies and assets, as it did back in June.

 Currencies from Indonesia to Malaysia and Thailand all came under pressure last week and even the Korean won lost a little of its strength.

 Still, analysts at Deutsche argued that emerging markets (EM) Asia could weather any outflow of capital.

 "Asia remains best placed -- the reform effort in China and India is significant; and the smaller, more open economies will benefit disproportionately from strengthening demand in the U.S. and Europe," said Drausio Giacomelli in a note to clients.

-"The value of EM as a diversifier will increase once uncertainty about the future of U.S. monetary policy eases into 2014," he added, noting that emerging markets were just a fraction of the global portfolio at around 3 percent or lower.
+"The value of EM as a diversifier will increase once uncertainty about the future of US monetary policy eases into 2014," he added, noting that emerging markets were just a fraction of global portfolio at around 3 percent or lower.

 In commodity markets, gold has been getting less precious by the day due to the winding back of U.S. stimulus and a general lack of global inflationary pressure.

 In contrast, oil prices have been supported by a positive outlook for fuel demand in the United States and reduced Libyan supply.
-Brent crude was up a cent on Monday at $111.78 a barrel, on top of gains of almost 3 percent last week.
+Brent crude was off 5 cents on Monday at $111.72 a barrel, but that followed gains of almost 3 percent last week.